ASSASSINYM/swift-algorithms/Guides/Cycle.md

 `CycledSequence` also conforms to `LazySequenceProtocol` when the base type conforms.

-The `FiniteCycledCollection` type always has `Collection` conformance, with `BidirectionalCollection`, `RandomAccessCollection`, and `LazySequenceProtocol` conformance when the base type conforms.
+The `CycledTimesCollection` type always has `Collection` conformance, with `BidirectionalCollection`, `RandomAccessCollection`, and `LazySequenceProtocol` conformance when the base type conforms.